 Throughout LRB’s reign of success from 1975 to 1991 Graeham refused to rest on his laurels, forever searching for ways to improve his own and the group's performance, on stage and on record.
 Graeham also found time to produce and write songs for ‘Uncovered’ the actual (pre-‘Whispering Jack’) comeback album for Australia’s most popular recording artist, John Farnham.
 Graeham’s ‘Please Don’t Ask Me’ is a staple in John Farnham’s repertoire.

 Everything comes to an end, and one by one the key members, Beeb, Glenn and Graeham left, leaving Little River Band to rattle round the American nostalgia circuit, living off the songs and sound they had inherited by default.
 Graeham Goble, of course, continued on his life’s course of songwriting and sonic adventures.
 Without the restraint of a set line-up of musicians, Graeham now worked with whoever he wanted or needed to realise his visions.

-Graeham Goble's most recent albums 'The Days Ahead' and now 'Let It Rain' prove to be milestones in a long and distinguished career, songs so personal and special, Graeham Goble now steps to the microphone to sing the lead vocals himself surrounding his voice with the creative energy and imagination which have been the hallmarks of Graeham's work.
+Graeham Goble's most recent albums 'The Days Ahead', 'Let It Rain' and now 'Life Love Song' prove to be milestones in a long and distinguished career, songs so personal and special, Graeham Goble now steps to the microphone to sing the lead vocals himself surrounding his voice with the creative energy and imagination which have been the hallmarks of Graeham's work.

 In music the song is everything.
 A singer or a band can be remembered for a look or a sound.
 A good song lives forever.
 Unquestionably, Graeham Goble is one of the world's great songwriters.